rakutentech/sysctl-release/README.md

 ## Examples

-Here is an [production BOSH manifest](https://github.com/cunnie/deployments/blob/f6a9fdc6ac3f7bfd514e8ea42175514d4491c3cb/concourse-ntp-pdns-gce.yml) which uses the sysctl BOSH release.
+Here is a [production BOSH manifest](https://github.com/cunnie/deployments/blob/f6a9fdc6ac3f7bfd514e8ea42175514d4491c3cb/concourse-ntp-pdns-gce.yml) which uses the sysctl BOSH release.

 ## Developer Notes

-This release creates a `sysctl` configuration in `/etc/sysctl.d/61-bosh-sysctl-release.conf`;  this _should_ override any settings in the stemcell (typically `/etc/sysctl.d/60-*`), but this is a non-contractual dependency (A stemcell may have, for example, an `/etc/sysctl.d/62-*` file which would override any settings in the file created by this release).
+This release creates a `sysctl` configuration in `/etc/sysctl.d/61-bosh-sysctl-release.conf`;  this _should_ override any settings in the stemcell (typically `/etc/sysctl.d/60-*`), but this is a non-contractual dependency (A stemcell may have, for example, a `/etc/sysctl.d/62-*` file which would override any settings in the file created by this release).